Lorizio/Delta-3D-Printer/README.md

 ## Project description
-Façonner le monde de mille façon, être l'architecte de son environnement, tel est l'esprit de l'impression 3D.
-L'engouement récent pour ce type d'impression moderne a créé un phénomène qui ne cesse de grandir, augmentant chaque jour le nombre de passionnés sur le web cherchant à améliorer, perfectionner, et partager leur savoir sur ce nouveau moyen de création innovant.
-Ce projet est l'un des nombreux qui participe à l'élaboration et au questionnement de l'impression 3D.

-## Repository content
+Model the world in a thousands possible ways, being the architect of your environment, those are the idea of 3D printing.
+The recent buzz for this type of modern printing created a real phenomenon supported by countless enthusiasts, with a constant growing community trying to improve and share their knowledge about this new innovating mean of creation.
+This project is one of the many that participates to the elaborated questioning of 3D printing.
+It investigates the art power of such a complex machinery and confirms the renaissance of third millennium craftsmen.
 This project gives the hints for building a homemade Delta Printer.
 Using clay and a common air compressor it is possible to design complex shapes effortless.
+[Jonathan Keep's work](http://www.keep-art.co.uk/index.htm) was a good support and I thank him a lot.

+## Repository content
+There are three main topics :
+* **Building**
+Building a delta 3D printer from scratch, create the necessary components, connect the electronics together and the power connection configuration.
+* **Software**
+The drivers, the communication tools between the computer and the printer, the firmware, the required softwares, the slicing of objects and the settings of the printer.
+* **Printing Material**
+Some requirements and guidelines about printing material.

-A list of the required componenents with a corresponding URL for easy internet finding is available.
-The firmware must be [adapted](http://www.repetier.com/documentation/repetier-firmware/rf-installation/) to match your personal 3D Delta printer size if they differ from the foresaid list.
+ A list of the required components with a corresponding URL for easy internet finding is available (see __what-you-need.odt__), for a total price of less than 300$.

-Delta printers are accurate and are the source of an infinite number of unique creations.
-They allow a large quantity of mouvements and their space path are well defined thanks to plenty of enthousiasts on the web who create every day simpler tools and more accessible ideas.

-The Mega Set gathers everything we need to build a complex machine accesible to anybody.

-Best results using simple clay from any DIY store :

-300gr Clay for 0.05 liter of water
-Air Pressure : It depends on the extruder, test between 0 atm to 2 atm.
-The dryer the printing material, the higher the pressure.

-Use Repetier Host to connect to the printer and slice the STL shapes with Slic3r.
-Settings screenshots to come.
+### Process

+ The whole process is the following :

+ 1. Build the printer
+ 2. Connect the electronics
+ 3. Set up the firmware
+ 4. Set up the printer settings
+ 5. Print

+ Building the printer implies dealing with soldering wires.
+Corresponding tools are thus needed.
+A laser cut machine can come in handy to facilitate the process of cutting MDF panels.

+ The two key links of the above string are the firmware and the printer settings :
+ - The firmware must be adapted to correspond to the printer dimensions such as the length of the arms and the possible angle of some particular parts.
+This is done using Arduino (see [Software](https://github.com/Lorizio/Delta-3D-Printer/tree/master/software)).
+More details [here](http://www.repetier.com/firmware/v091/) and [here](http://www.repetier.com/documentation/repetier-firmware/rf-installation/).
+ - The printer settings must match the capacity of the printer (Speed and size amongst others).

+_If the printer you are dealing with is essentially the same as the one in here (i.e. was made using the provided list) you shouldn't have to configure anything._